 After road tripping an entire month through the Czech Republic we fell in love.
-Besides Prague, which is one of the best cities in the world if you ask us, this country has alot to offer that many overlook.
-From enchanting castles, storybook villages, to their very own wine country – Czech has got it all.
+Besides Prague, which is one of the best cities in the world, there are so many cool things to do in the Czech Republic that many people over look.
+From enchanting castles to storybook villages to its very own wine country – it’s got it all.

-Royal Forest Dam
+Visit the Royal Forest Dam

-When approaching the dam you may think you’re actually approaching a castle with its beautiful towers it almost looks like something in a fantasy out of a childhood storybook.
+When approaching the Royal Forest Dam, you may think you’re actually approaching a castle.
+With its beautiful towers, it almost looks like something in a fantasy out of a childhood storybook.

-Surrounded by a beautiful forest with walking trails and the Elbe River you have to make a quick stop for this when you’re road tripping through the country.
+Surrounded by a beautiful forest with walking trails and the Elbe River, you have to make a quick stop for this when you’re road tripping through the country.

-Chateau Hradek u Nechanic
+Visit the Chateau Hradek u Nechanic

-This red castle is not only one of the youngest chateaus in the country but also is set next to a beautiful forest and golf course.
-Famous for its antique furnishings gathered by Count Harrach mostly from neighboring Austria and Italy.
+The red Chateau Hradek u Nechanic is one of the youngest chateaus in the country.
+It’s also set next to a beautiful forest and golf course.
+It’s famous for its antique furnishings, which were gathered by Count Harrach.
+He got them from around neighboring Austria and Italy.

-Today you can tour the inside and explore the grounds and admire this red castle and one of the most interesting and unique things to do in Czech Republic.
+Today you can tour the inside and explore the grounds and admire this red castle and one of the most interesting and things to do in Czech Republic.